Australian Institute of Health and Welfare (2020) Rheumatoid arthritis., AIHW, Australian Government, accessed 02 December 2021

 Treatment of rheumatoid arthritis is usually managed by general practitioners in partnership with rheumatologists and allied health professionals (such as physiotherapists) and centres on managing pain, reducing inflammation and joint damage, and preventing loss of function.

-Severe disease may require hospitalisation to relieve pain and restore function to damaged joints.
+Severe disease however may require hospitalisation to relieve pain and restore function to damaged joints.

 Source: AIHW National Hospital Morbidity Database (Data table).

 Between 2008–09 and 2017–18, the age-standardised hospitalisation rate for rheumatoid arthritis peaked in 2015–16 at 50 per 100,000, compared with 43 per 100,000 in 2017–18.
 The hospitalisation rate peaked at 73 per 100,000 for females and at 26 per 100,000 for males, in 2015–16 (Figure 2).

 Note: Rates are age-standardised to the Australian population as at 30 June 2001.

 In 2017–18, a total of 20,807 procedures were performed in rheumatoid arthritis hospitalisations.
 Administration of pharmacotherapy (40%), generalised allied health interventions (including physiotherapy, occupational therapy and dietetics) (25%) and cerebral anaesthesia (5.9%) were the most common groups (blocks) of procedures for rheumatoid arthritis hospitalisations.

 For more information on the treatment and management of rheumatoid arthritis, see the Australian Rheumatology Association and Arthritis Australia